mendenm/hemera_mount_plate/README.md

 1. The plate has an integrated mount for a  [BLTouch bed sensor](https://www.antclabs.com), tightly fit between the Hemera and the guide rods, putting it only 25 mm from the nozzle, with zero x offset.

 ## Build and use notes
-* You can get the Hemera STL from [Hemera STL](https://e3d-online.dozuki.com/c/Hemera_CAD) which will appear as a 'ghost' when OpenSCAD visualizes the mount.
+* You can get the Hemera STL from <https://e3d-online.dozuki.com/c/Hemera_CAD> which will appear as a 'ghost' when OpenSCAD visualizes the mount.
 * The tiny holes in the bearing blocks are for brass wire to retain the bearings.
 This is a lot easier to use than *#$&^%@ snap rings.
 * The "Nozzle High" customizer setting is the one I prefer.
 It mounts the Hemera fairly high and well in between the guide rods.
 The other setting has it squarely straddling the lower bearing block.
 * The square tunnel under the left-hand (looking from the front) bearing block is so that the wiring harness from a BLTouch can pass neatly under.
 It has a pair of holes on each side of the tunnel for cable ties to strain-relieve the wiring.